11 Kitchen Gadgets Not Worth the Hype: Stick to the Basics

 Electric sharpeners can remove more material from the blade than manual methods, which may reduce the knife’s lifespan if used excessively.
 On the other hand, manual sharpening offers greater precision and control over the process.

-Kitchen Appliances Worth the Hype
+Kitchen Appliances Worth the Counter Space

 Kitchen Appliances Worth The Splurge